 Gone Girl was one of the best movies to come out in 2014.
 On the surface, it’s about a man whose wife goes missing on their wedding anniversary, but there is much more going on.

 I am not going talk about the ending here.
-If you are here, you have already seen the movie.
+If you are here, you have already seen the film.
 If you haven’t, I urge you to not look at the list of titles without watching the movie in focus.
 Only proceed if you have seen Gone Girl or you just don’t care about spoilers.

 Although I have tried my best to keep everything spoiler-free, it's hard to not talk about movies a bit while I recommend them.
 Are you ready?
 Let’s take a look at some thrilling movies with big twists!

 Those who want a traditional David Fincher movie might be left a tad disappointed by Zodiac.
 It’s pretty different from movies he has directed before.
 He clearly attempts to do something different here and succeeds at it.

 Zodiac is based on a real life murder spree that terrorized the whole San Francisco Bay during 1960s and '70s.
 The film begins with a couple of murders committed by a mysterious serial killer, which is disorienting and shocking when compared with rest of the movie.
 After the first couple of minutes, when we see things from the killer’s prospective, he fades into background and it turns into an investigation documentary-style movie.
 Just like what happened in real life, all the clues and blind alleys never reach to any conclusion.